7 Common Intimate Wedding Planning Mistakes to Avoid

 It will be challenging, but it is your wedding, and you deserve to plan a special day for you and your partner, not cater to everyone else’s needs.
 Remember that intimate can become not intimate very quickly the more you say yes!

-Now, keeping in mind these seven mistakes, hopefully, you feel a little more confident in planning a beautiful and very kind of wedding.
+Now, keeping in mind these 7 Common Intimate Wedding Planning Mistakes to Avoid, hopefully, you feel a little more confident in planning a beautiful and very kind of wedding.
 If you’d like more tips for planning an intimate event, visit The Ultimate Guide to Small Weddings.